jayamvishnudeep/SeleniumWithLog4j/README.md

 # SeleniumWithLog4j
-Integration of Selenium Automation Test Scripts and Log4j
+Integration of Selenium Automation Test Scripts and demo